gg1-uk/gg1-uk.github.io/_posts/2024-07-08-sentinel-log-ingestion-resiliency.md

 ### Endurance test
 This case study focus on the `resiliency features` of the two native software agents purpose-built to handle ingestion of the security logs from on-premises operating systems to Microsoft Sentinel, which attesting the sustainability in term of `retry mechanism` during temporary or prolong network connectivity downtime.

-### The test kits
+### The test coverage
-> The eco-friendly way, a nano box was powered-on alongsides 6-month licensed Windows Server 2019 Standard with hyper-v activated Ubuntu Server 22.04.4 LTS up and running.
+> The eco-friendly way, a nano box was powered-on alongsides 6-month licensed Windows Server 2019 Standard with Hyper-V virtualized Ubuntu Server 22.04.4 LTS up and running.
 This test aimed to survive target 3 to 7 days long 24x7 uptimes.

-The two main operating systems were tested below.
+The test components and scenarios below.

-1. Windows Server 2019
+1. Windows Server 2019 Standard with Azure Connected Machine Agent
-2. Ubuntu Server
+2. Ubuntu Server 22.04.4 with Azure Connected Machine Agent

 ![walking](/assets/images/australia2019/island.jpg)